 2) BigQuery

 BigQuery is the pitstop for data.
 It not only stores data but also analyzes it.
-Users of BigQuery will be able to visualize their data production and can gain vital statistics as the package boasts of Machine Learning (ML) and Business Intel (BI).
-These two features dole out insights once the data is uploaded by the users at their own ease.
+Users of BigQuery will be able to visualize their data production and gain vital statistics as the package boasts of Machine Learning (ML) and Business Intel (BI).
+These two features dole out insights once the users easily upload the data.
 The data can be uploaded through different channels.
 The upload routes range from Google Assistant to automated machines.

-What sets BigQuery apart from its peers is that one can analyze the data stored elsewhere.
-Despite the multitude of features BigQuery comes packing with, it is easy to navigate through it as Google made its UI intuitively easy to operate.
-One can access the tool from Google Cloud Console and can further interact with it using command-line or API client libraries.
+What sets BigQuery apart is that one can analyze the data stored elsewhere.
+Despite BigQuery’s many features, it is easy to navigate as Google made its UI intuitively easy to operate.
+One can access the tool from Google Cloud Console and further interact with it using command-line or API client libraries.

-Novices can hone their skills by drawing knowledge from Google Cloud programs such as Google Cloud Skills Boost.
-However, as time is a luxury, companies hire the services of Veritis as we have doled out solutions which are high on efficiency and cost-effectiveness.
+Novices can hone their skills by drawing knowledge from Google Cloud programs like Google Cloud Skills Boost.
+However, as time is a luxury, companies hire the services of Veritis as we have doled out solutions that are high on efficiency and cost-effectiveness.

 3) Filestore

-Filestore, which is Google’s managed storage service, paves way for low-latency operations for application which require perpetual data access.
-Filestore makes data sourcing easy as it can pool in data through virtual machines, compute engine and GKE.
+Filestore, Google’s managed storage service, paves the way for low-latency operations for applications requiring perpetual data access.
+Filestore makes data sourcing easy as it can pool data through virtual machines, compute engines, and GKE.

-While there are many other similar tools, Filestore is a powerhouse which doesn’t buckle under pressure.
-It can support 920k input/output operations per second (IOPS).
-This breakneck speed is what facilitates the low latency operations which range from data analytics and genomics data processing, among others.
+While many similar tools exist, Filestore is a powerhouse that doesn’t buckle under pressure.
+It can support 920k input/output operations per second (IOPS), which is a breakneck speed that facilitates low-latency operations in fields ranging from data analytics to genomics data processing.

-Google left no stone unturned as they addressed storage issues with Filestore itself.
-The tool can store 100TB data and transfer the same at the lightning speed of 25 GB/s.
+Google left no stone unturned as it addressed storage issues with Filestore itself.
+The tool can store 100TB of data and transfer the same at the lightning speed of 25 GB/s.

 4) Persistent Disk

-Google has named this tool quite aptly as Persistent Disks are all about reliability.
-As you might have guessed already, this tool is a storage tool which is tailored for virtual machines demanding swift data access.
-The tool also offers automatic encryption for block storages which range from HDDs and SSDs.
+Google has named this tool quite aptly, as Persistent Disks are all about reliability.
+As you might have guessed, this storage tool is tailored for virtual machines demanding swift data access.
+It also offers automatic encryption for block storage, ranging from HDDs to SSDs.

-While reliable solutions are rigid, Persistent Disk is quite flexible as it encompasses various operation models from real-time upscaling of the disk size to toggling of disks from SSD to HDD.
+While reliable solutions are rigid, Persistent Disks are quite flexible.
+They encompass various operation models, from real-time upscaling of the disk size to toggling disks from SSD to HDD.
 The latter is done whenever an app needs higher IOPS speed.

-The tool can be run on Compute Engine and on GKE and it can also be delinked to keep the data safe once the operations are complete on the virtual machines.
+The tool can be run on Compute Engine and GKE, and it can also be delinked to keep the data safe once the operations on the virtual machines are complete.

 5) Anthos

-In the age of multi-cloud operations, Google has come out with Anthos, a tool which allows you to execute operations across multiple clouds, regardless of the geographical location.
+In the age of multi-cloud operations, Google has developed Anthos, a tool that allows you to execute operations across multiple clouds, regardless of geographical location.
 It is the first cloud tool to support multi-cloud and hybrid app deployment.
-Using this tool alone, one can manage the GKE clusters and handle the workloads on virtual machines.
-If this is not enough, one can maintain the AWS operations from Anthos itself.
+This tool can be used alone to manage the GKE clusters and handle workloads on virtual machines.
+If this is not enough, you can maintain the AWS operations from Anthos itself.

-What lends Anthos its aura is that one doesn’t need to establish hypervisor or virtual machine monitor VMM software to run the tool on their infrastructure.
-With Anthos, you can create, automate, and enforce security measures all over the infrastructures.
-In a nutshell, Anthos brings together multiple servers and infrastructures.
+What gives Anthos its aura is that one doesn’t need to establish a hypervisor or virtual machine monitor (VMM) software to run the tool on their infrastructure.
+With Anthos, you can create, automate, and enforce security measures throughout the infrastructure.
+In a nutshell, Anthos connects multiple servers and infrastructures.

 Also Read: Hybrid Cloud Vs Multi Cloud: What’s the Difference!